Payments Anti-Harassment Policy & Conference Rules

 - Badges must be worn at all official events and sessions.

-- Exhibit Hall Only participants may not attend concurrent sessions, the spotlight speaker series or any of the keynotes including the Tuesday Luncheon.
+- Exhibit Hall Only participants may not attend concurrent sessions, the spotlight speaker series or the Wednesday Luncheon with speaker.

 - Participants must be at least 21 years old to attend any or all of the Payments receptions.